Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Shortest_Path/Hard/1368_Minimum_Cost_to_Make_at_Least_One_Valid_Path_in_a_Grid/explanation.md

-## Minimum Cost to Make at Least One Valid Path in a Grid - Solution Explanation
+## Minimum Cost to Make at Least One Valid Path in a Grid: Detailed Explanation

 **1. Problem Understanding:**

 The problem asks us to find the minimum cost to reach the bottom-right cell (n-1, m-1) of a grid from the top-left cell (0, 0).
-Each cell in the grid contains a direction (1, 2, 3, or 4 representing right, left, down, and up respectively).
-Moving in the direction specified by the cell has a cost of 0; moving in any other direction has a cost of 1.
+Each cell in the grid contains a direction (1, 2, 3, or 4 representing right, left, down, up respectively).
+Moving in the direction specified by the cell has a cost of 0, while moving in any other direction has a cost of 1.
 We need to find the path with the minimum total cost.

 **2. Approach / Intuition:**

-The solution uses Dijkstra's algorithm to find the shortest path in a weighted graph.
-The grid itself represents the graph, with each cell as a node.
-The edges are the connections between adjacent cells, and the weights are the costs of moving between them (0 if moving in the suggested direction, 1 otherwise).
-We employ a deque (double-ended queue) to prioritize cells that can be reached with cost 0, ensuring we explore the most promising paths first (a variation of Dijkstra's to handle the 0-cost edges efficiently).

-This approach is chosen because Dijkstra's algorithm is designed to efficiently find the shortest path in a graph with non-negative edge weights.
-The use of a deque allows for a more optimized implementation, offering better performance than a standard priority queue in this specific scenario.
+This problem can be efficiently solved using Dijkstra's algorithm,  modified to prioritize movements in the suggested direction.
+Dijkstra's algorithm finds the shortest paths from a single source node to all other nodes in a graph.
+In this case, our graph is the grid, and the edges represent movements between adjacent cells with associated costs.
+We use a deque (double-ended queue) to maintain the priority queue; this allows us to add nodes with cost 0 (following the suggested direction) to the front, ensuring they're processed first, mimicking Dijkstra's behavior while leveraging the speed of a deque.

 **3. Data Structures and Algorithms:**

 * **Data Structures:**
-    * `int[][] grid`:  The input grid representing the graph.
+    * `int[][] grid`:  Represents the input grid, where each cell contains a direction.
-    * `int[][] distance`: A 2D array to store the minimum distance (cost) from the starting cell to each cell in the grid.
+    * `int[][] distance`: A 2D array to store the minimum distance from the source (0,0) to each cell.
 Initialized with `Integer.MAX_VALUE` to represent infinity.
-    * `Deque<int[]> q`: A deque used to implement the priority queue in Dijkstra's algorithm.
+    * `Deque<int[]> q`: A deque (double-ended queue) used as a priority queue to store cells to be visited, ordered by their distances from the source.
 Elements are stored as `[distance, row, column]`.
+    * `int[][] dir`: A 2D array representing the four possible movement directions (up, down, left, right).
-    * `int[][] map`:  A mapping array to quickly convert the direction number in the grid to its corresponding row and column offset.
+    * `int[][] map`: A mapping array to quickly determine the coordinates change corresponding to the direction in each cell of `grid`.

 * **Algorithms:**
-    * **Dijkstra's Algorithm:**  A graph search algorithm used to find the shortest path in a weighted graph with non-negative edge weights.
+    * **Dijkstra's Algorithm (modified):**  A shortest path algorithm adapted to prioritize movements in the suggested direction using a deque for the priority queue.
-    * **Breadth-First Search (BFS):** The deque implementation functions similarly to a BFS, prioritizing 0-cost moves.

 **4. Code Walkthrough:**

 * **Initialization:**
-    * `n` and `m` store the dimensions of the grid.
+    * `n`, `m`: Store the dimensions of the grid.
-    * `map` provides a quick lookup for direction vectors (e.g., `map[1]` is `{0, 1}` for moving right).
+    * `map`: Maps direction integers (1-4) to coordinate changes.  `map[1] = {0,1}` means direction 1 (right) results in +1 change in the column.
-    * `distance` is initialized with `Integer.MAX_VALUE` except for the starting cell (0,0), set to 0.
+    * `distance`: Initialized with `Integer.MAX_VALUE` to track minimum distances.
-    * The deque `q` is initialized with the starting cell `{0, 0, 0}` (distance, row, column).
+    * `q`: The deque is initialized with the starting cell (0,0) with a distance of 0.
+    * `dir`:  Defines the four possible movement directions.

-* **Main Loop (while loop):**
+* **Main Loop (while(!q.isEmpty())):**
-    * The loop continues as long as the deque `q` is not empty.
-    * `p = q.poll()` retrieves the cell with the smallest distance from the front of the deque.
+    * `p = q.poll()`: Retrieves the cell with the minimum distance from the deque.
+    * `i`, `j`, `dis`: Extract the row, column, and distance from `p`.
+    * `cdir`: Gets the suggested direction from the `grid` at the current cell.

+* **Exploring Neighbors:**
-    * The code iterates through the four possible directions (`dir`).
+    * Iterates through the `dir` array to explore adjacent cells.
-    * For each neighbor (`ni`, `nj`):
+    * `ni`, `nj`: Calculate the coordinates of the neighbor.
-        * It checks if the neighbor is within the grid boundaries.
+    * **Boundary Check:** Ensures the neighbor is within the grid boundaries.
-        * `c` calculates the cost of moving to the neighbor (0 if it's the suggested direction, 1 otherwise).
+    * **Cost Calculation:** `c` is 0 if the move follows the suggested direction (`cdir`), otherwise it's 1.
-        * If the new distance (`dis + c`) is less than the current distance stored in `distance[ni][nj]`, it updates `distance[ni][nj]` and adds the neighbor to the deque.
+    * **Distance Update:** If the new distance (`dis + c`) to the neighbor is less than the current minimum distance (`distance[ni][nj]`), the distance is updated.
-        * Neighbors with cost 0 are added to the front using `q.addFirst()` to maintain the priority order.
-Neighbors with cost 1 are added to the end using `q.addLast()`.
+    * **Queue Update:** The neighbor is added to the deque:  at the front if `c == 0` (following the direction) and at the end otherwise (not following the direction).

 * **Result:**
-    * After the loop finishes, `distance[n-1][m-1]` contains the minimum cost to reach the bottom-right cell.
+    * `return distance[n-1][m-1]`: Returns the minimum distance to reach the bottom-right cell.

 **5. Time and Space Complexity:**

-* **Time Complexity:** O(n*m), where n and m are the dimensions of the grid.
-In the worst case, we visit every cell in the grid.
+* **Time Complexity:** O(N*M), where N and M are the dimensions of the grid.
+In the worst case, we might visit each cell once.
 The deque operations (addFirst, addLast, poll) take constant time on average.

-* **Space Complexity:** O(n*m).
-The `distance` array and the deque `q` in the worst case can store all cells of the grid.
-The `map` and `dir` arrays are of constant size.
+* **Space Complexity:** O(N*M), primarily due to the `distance` array and the deque `q`.
+In the worst-case scenario, the deque could hold all the cells in the grid.

-In summary, this Java code efficiently solves the "Minimum Cost to Make at Least One Valid Path in a Grid" problem using a modified Dijkstra's algorithm with a deque for priority management, resulting in an optimal solution with O(n*m) time and space complexity.
+This optimized Dijkstra's approach efficiently solves the problem by leveraging the deque for prioritized exploration, resulting in a time-efficient solution.
+The space complexity is linear with respect to the input size, which is acceptable for this type of problem.